spack/spack-tutorial/tutorial_packaging.rst

 ``$SPACK_ROOT/var/spack/repos/builtin/packages``.

 ----------------------
-Multiple build systems
+Multiple Build Systems
 ----------------------

-There are cases where a software actively supports two build systems, or changes build systems as it evolves, or needs different build systems on different platforms.
+There are cases where software actively supports two build systems, or changes build systems as it evolves, or needs different build systems on different platforms.
-Spack allows you to write a single, neat, recipe for these cases too.
+Spack allows you to write a single, neat recipe for these cases too.
 It will only require a slight change in the recipe's structure compared to what we have seen so far.

-Let's take as an example ``uncrustify``, which is a source code beautifier.
-This software used to build with ``autotools`` until version 0.63, and then switched build system to ``cmake`` at version 0.64.
+Let's take ``uncrustify``, a source code beautifier, as an example.
+This software used to build with ``autotools`` until version 0.63, and then switched build systems to ``cmake`` at version 0.64.

 Compared to previous recipes in this tutorial, in this case we need ``Uncrustify`` to inherit from both ``CMakePackage`` and ``AutotoolsPackage``.
-We also need to specify explicitly the ``build_system`` directive, and we might add conditional dependencies in case they are needed:
+We also need to explicitly specify the ``build_system`` directive, and add conditional dependencies based on build system:

 .. code-block:: python